 non-profit organization accounting

-Accounting is the field of study that focuses on developing and providing financial information about business, including information about the cost of products manufactured or services provided and about governmental and not-for-profit organizations.
+Accounting is the field of study that focuses on developing and providing financial information about business, including information about the cost of products manufactured or services provided, governmental and not-for-profit organizations.

 Accounting Major & Minor